Board of Trustees

 She has significant experience around ensuring diversity and inclusion in organisations.
 Lexie has undertaken volunteering throughout most of her professional life and is currently a Trustee for SmartWorks, a charity working with underprivileged women to help them back into the workforce.

-Frances began her career as a teacher and educational psychologist and is now the Statutory Director of Children’s Services in Leicester City Council.
+Frances began her career as a teacher and educational psychologist.
+She became Statutory Director of Children’s Services in Leicester City Council and is now Chief Executive at the Sandwells Children's Trust.
 Frances has a significant role in working with partners in order to ensure that children and young people are safeguarded across a geographical area, ensuring that there are robust and appropriate performance frameworks in place.

 Frances has been involved with The Scout Association since 2011, beginning with a joint role as County Commissioner in Bedfordshire.
-Since 2012, Frances has fulfilled a more strategic role for The Association by serving on the Board’s Operations Committee and the Safeguarding Development Group which reports to it
+Since 2012, Frances has fulfilled a more strategic role for The Association by serving as Chair of the Safeguarding Committee.

-Having joined Scouts as a beaver, Jack is now an Assistant Scout leader and Deputy County Youth Commissioner in West Lancashire.
+Having joined Scouts as a beaver, Jack is now an Assistant Scout leader in West Lancashire.
 Jack is passionate about giving young people the same opportunities he has had himself over the last 15 years in Scouting.
-Jack is a Chemistry student at the University of Glasgow.